-- One unexcused absence: warning email from Dean of Students Office - Two unexcused absences: Letter of Reprimand.
-Students may request this letter be removed from their file at end of Year 2, providing no other professionalism issues have occurred.
-This request must be made formally in writing to the Dean of Students. - Three unexcused absences: Letter of Reprimand (permanent) - More than three unexcused absences: referral to the Professional Standards Committee (PSC).
+- One unexcused absence: warning email from the Dean for Student Affairs - Two unexcused absences: Letter of Reprimand.
+Students may request this letter be removed from their file at end of Year 2\, providing no other professionalism issues have occurred.
+This request must be made formally in writing to the Dean for Student Affairs. - Three unexcused absences: Letter of Reprimand (permanent) - More than three unexcused absences: referral to the Professional Standards Committee (PSC).
 The PSC may recommend sanctions ranging from no further action warranted to dismissal of the student.

-Any student failing to sit for an examination will be given a grade of zero for that examination unless the absence is excused by the Dean of Students.
+Any student failing to sit for an examination will be given a grade of zero for that examination unless the absence is excused by the Dean for Student Affairs.
 An excused absence for an examination will be granted only in the case of exceptional circumstances that can be adequately documented.
-If students have prior knowledge of such circumstances that will cause them to miss an examination, they must notify the Dean of Students and provide appropriate documentation supporting the reasons prior to said examination.
+If students have prior knowledge of such circumstances that will cause them to miss an examination, they must notify the Dean for Student Affairs and provide appropriate documentation supporting the reasons prior to said examination.
 All decisions regarding absences may be appealed to the Executive Dean of Preclinical Sciences, whose decision will be final.

-BSIC Intersession for students not eligible to take Step 1 after Year 2.
+\BSIC Intersession for students not eligible to take Step 1 after Year 2